dymmond/lilya/docs/en/docs/contrib/security/interaction.md

 ## Create a user model

-By creating a `user` model you can use `Pydantic`, msgspec or whatever you want since Esmerald supports the [encoders](../encoders.md) making it versatile enough for your needs.
+By creating a `user` model you can use `Pydantic`, msgspec or whatever you want since Lilya supports the [encoders](../../encoders.md) making it versatile enough for your needs.

 For ths example, let us use the native Pydantic support.